 What we love about this Budget Bytes stuffing is that you really get a lot of bang for your buck.
 Prepare to be shocked: This flavorful dish will cost you a whopping $5.86.
 Don't believe us?
 Check out the recipe, which breaks down the cost.
 More importantly, it's absolutely fantastic fresh out of the oven and even better in a leftovers sandwich the next day.

 This delectable dish features all the usual suspects, including cranberries, apples, onions, and celery.
 Plus, pecans for an extra crunch.

 Cranberry Blueberry Pie

-I love the idea of introducing a pie flavor that people may never have tried before, like this cranberry blueberry pie from Completely Delicious.
+We love the idea of introducing a pie flavor that people may never have tried before, like this cranberry blueberry pie from Completely Delicious.
 Who knows?
-It might even become a new favorite.
-There’s also this version with a snickerdoodle crust and a no-bake cranberry cheesecake because, on Thanksgiving, there’s no such thing as too many desserts.
+It might even become a new favorite and replace the classics like pumpkin and pecan pie.
+Until then, though, we're happy to have a selection of pie options on our tables.